Guidelines and Entry Forms - 2023

 ENTRY DEADLINE AND FEES

-Landscape Plan - The landscape plan shall indicate plant material, hardscaping elements, buildings, roads, ponds and other pertinent features.
+Landscape / Project Plan - Landscape/project plans are not required but they do greatly enhance the judging process.
+If submitted, the landscape/project plan shall indicate plant material, hardscaping elements, buildings, roads, ponds and other pertinent features.
 Please Include north orientation and scale.
-Photos submitted with the entry must be located numerically on the plan.
-Submit your landscape plan as a digital file only (jpeg or pdf) and exclude any reference to the name of your client or your business.
-Also Include a digital file of your plan with your labelled photos.
-Entries will not be accepted without inclusion of the landscape plan.
+If applicable, all entries must include a complete plant list, including name, quantity and size.
+It is helpful for photos submitted to be located numerically on the landscape plan but it is not required.
+Submit your landscape/project plan as a digital file only (jpeg or pdf) and exclude any reference to the name of your client or your business.
+Also Include a digital file of your plan with your labelled photos if applicable.

 Project Goals/Description - - Be clear and concise when stating the client’s goals and objectives for this project.
 Emphasize any notable attributes and challenges of the project.
 Include the budget for the project, what parts were completed by subcontractors or other parties, client involvement, and any special needs or concerns.
 Convey your project’s story and uniqueness.
 Submit the project description, not to exceed 650 words, as a Word document or pdf.